-The Company's Other Expenses mainly relate to the impairment of its investments in the subsidiary company Logicom (Middle East) S.A.L in Lebanon, for both 2020 and 2019.
+The Company's Other Expenses in 2020 mainly relate to the impairment of its investment in the subsidiary company Logicom (Middle East) S.A.L in Lebanon.

-The increase in Group's Administration Expenses by $\notin$ 389.518, and in percentage terms 0,9% compared to 2019, is mainly due to the increase of personnel expenses.
-Administration expenses include an amount of $\notin$ 686.754 concerning expenditures on prevention and hygiene measures directly related to the Coronavirus pandemic (COVID-19).
+The increase in Group's Administration Expenses by $\notin 2.144.163$, and in percentage terms 5,2% compared to 2020, is mainly due to the increase of personnel expenses.
+Administration expenses include an amount of $\notin 317.545$ for 2021 and $\notin 686.754$ for 2020 concerning expenditures on prevention and hygiene measures directly related to the Coronavirus pandemic (COVID-19).
 The term 'Administration Expenses' encompasses all the operating expenses of the Group, including Administrative, Distribution and Operational expenses.

-The increase in the Company's Administration Expenses by $\notin$ 790.648, and in percentage terms 10,2%, compared to 2019, is mainly due to the increase of management personnel expenses, as well as, due to the revaluation of insurance premiums recognised in 2019, resulting in the reduction of Administration Expenses.
-Administration Expenses include an amount of $\notin$ 98.160 concerning expenditure on prevention and hygiene measures directly related to the Coronavirus pandemic (COVID-19).
+The increase in the Company's Administration Expenses by \notin 667.302, and in percentage terms 7,8%, compared to 2020, is mainly due to the increase of management personnel expenses.
+Administration Expenses include an amount of \notin 117.878 for 2021 and \notin 98.160 for 2020 concerning expenditure on prevention and hygiene measures directly related to the Coronavirus pandemic (COVID-19).

-The Group's profit from operating activities amounted to €29.287.261 which decreased by 4,3% compared to 2019 mainly due to the decrease in Turnover, despite the increase in the Gross Profit Margin, as well as, due to the increase in the Expected Credit Losses.
+The Group's profit from operating activities amounted to $\notin 32.017.201$ which increased by 9,3% compared to 2020 mainly due to the increase in Turnover and the decrease in the Expected Credit Losses, despite the decrease in the Gross Profit Margin and the increase in Administration Expenses.

-The Company's profit from operating activities amounted to $\notin 11.230.148$ which increased by 28,5% compared to 2019 mainly due to the increase of Other Income, which mainly relates to Dividends Receivable and Administrative Management Services charged to subsidiaries, as well as, due to the reduction of Other Expenses.
+The Company's profit from operating activities amounted to €11.728.899 which increased by 4,4% compared to 2020 mainly due to the increase of Other Income, which mainly relates to Dividends Receivable from subsidiaries and Administrative Management Services charged to subsidiaries, as well as, due to the reduction of Other Expenses.

-The Group's financing cost, including Interest Receivable and Payable, and related Bank Charges resulting from the banking facilities used for the execution of the Group's operations decreased to $\notin 5.368.716$ compared to $\notin 7.934.965$ in 2019 and in percentage terms 32,3%, due to the limited utilisation of the available banking facilities during the year, due to the reduction of Turnover, but also due to the gradual reduction of the borrowing rates in US Dollars.
+The Group's financing cost, including Interest Receivable and Payable, and related Bank Charges resulting from the banking facilities used for the execution of the Group's operations decreased to \notin 4.500.795 compared to \notin 5.368.716 in 2020 and in percentage terms 16,2%, due to the gradual reduction of the borrowing rates in US Dollars.

-The Company's financing cost, including Interest Receivable and Payable, and related Bank Charges resulting from the bank facilities used for the execution of the Company's operations amounted to $\notin 2.882.282$ compared to $\notin 3.970.036$ in 2019 and in percentage terms 27,4% decrease, due to the limited utilisation of the available banking facilities during the year, but also due to the gradual reduction of the borrowing rates in US Dollars.
+The Company's financing cost, including Interest Receivable and Payable, and related Bank Charges resulting from the bank facilities used for the execution of the Company's operations amounted to $\notin 2.125.822$ compared to $\notin 2.882.282$ in 2020 and in percentage terms 26,2% decrease, due to the gradual reduction of the borrowing rates in US Dollars.

-The Foreign Exchange Difference, resulting from the exchange rate fluctuation between the US Dollar and the Euro, had a positive impact on the Group's results amounting to a profit of $\notin$ 536.531, compared to a loss of $\notin$ 313.338 in 2019.
+The Foreign Exchange Difference, mainly resulting from the exchange rate fluctuation between the US Dollar and the Euro, had a negative impact on the Group's results amounting to a loss of $\notin 1.432.559$, compared to a profit of $\notin 536.531$ in 2020.
 It is clarified that the provisions of IFRS 9 in relation to Hedge Accounting have been adopted, with the aim to reduce the effects of the exchange rate fluctuation between the US Dollar and the Euro in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
 Hedge Accounting limited the effect of exchange rate differences on Group results.
-Profit amounting to $\notin$ 3.009.015 which arose on the conversion of short-term and long-term loans was offset in the reserves with a loss of $\notin$ 3.009.015 that arose on the conversion of the net investments in foreign subsidiary companies.
+Loss amounting to $\notin 2.633.110$ which arose on the conversion of short-term and long-term loans was offset in the reserves with a profit of $\notin 2.633.110$ that arose on the conversion of the net investments in foreign subsidiary companies.